Whiplash After Car Accident: Causes, Symptoms And Legal Options

 Can I sue for whiplash after a car accident?

-You can also sue the at-fault driver for pain and suffering compensation as a result of your collision-related injuries, but you will first have to show that the other driver was at-fault for causing the crash and that your back pain constitutes a “serious impairment of body function” under our auto law.
+In Michigan, you can also sue the at-fault driver for pain and suffering compensation as a result of your whiplash injury, but you will first have to show that the other driver was at-fault for causing the crash and that your back pain constitutes a “serious impairment of body function” under our auto law.

 Additionally, you may be able to sue the at-fault driver for other economic damages, such as excess and future medical bills and lost wages.